Of the Desert, the Impetuous, the Hothead, the Orange, the Rash, the Unruly

 Li Desreez is the name given to Sagremore, the nephew of the emperor of Constantinople, by the old Queen of Vandeberes.

-His nickname “le Desirous” may apply to battlelust or some other trait than bed-lust (of which it would probably have taken a remarkable amount to be considered noteworthy), but Vulgate VII records the name of one of his paramours, Dame Senehauz (Senehaut), who give him a daughter.
+His nickname “le Desirous” may apply to battlelust or some other trait than bed-lust (of which it would probably have taken a remarkable amount to be considered noteworthy), but Vulgate VII records the name of one of his paramours, a maiden named Dame Senehauz (Senehaut), who he rescued from some abductors, slept with her, and begot a daughter who was raised by Guinevere.

 In the idyll Merlin and Vivien, Tennyson applies to Sir Sagramore the story of a man who stumbles in the dark into the wrong bedroom and innocently sleeps the night through besides the woman whose room it really is, each one unaware of the other’s presence until they wake in the morning.
 Gossip and public opinion then force them to marry, and they are happy.
 (Tennyson says it is a happy marriage because they are pure; a French author who retells the tale in a much later setting says they are happy because marriage is a lottery at best and they were lucky.)
 Arthur’s court as Tennyson pictures it may have forced the parties to marry in such a situation, but it is difficult to fit this tale of Sagramore’s marriage to Arthur’s court as depicted in the medieval romances.